Storika Logo

 That is why newer creator platforms increasingly look less like CRMs in the traditional sense and more like relationship-aware operating systems.

-What to look for when evaluating influencer CRM software
+What should you look for when evaluating influencer CRM software in 2026?

 • Relationship history: Can it show previous campaigns, outcomes, and conversation history clearly?